 Build the Wall

+As a digital agency in Thailand we are dealing with various clients every day.
 As I mentioned above, new industries thrive and flourish when they find a gap in the market.
 Political back-rooms are a constant source of mystery and speculation, in exactly the way that the worlds of business and marketing aren’t.
 No bubbles exist whose members want to believe that Nokia still dominates the cellphone industry, or that General Electric is run by Russian operatives.
 In addition, fake news articles attacking competitors would soon be traced back to their source, creating an instant scandal for the offending company.

 Politics is a jungle of disputed facts and events that most people don’t have time to untangle, even if their own motives were pure and if they had access to sources they knew were likewise impartial.
 The commercial world of hotels, soft drinks and laundry detergents simply don’t have those qualities, and even if they did, they aren’t part of “the system” and so the mass media would be able to focus on claims in these fields credibly and to the satisfaction of the general public.